MC Magika

-MC Magika (born Birmingham), is a British MC, music producer and rave promoter.
+Aimran Majid (born 1974 or 1975), more commonly known as MC Magika, is a British MC, music producer and rave promoter.
 He was regularly featured at many of the big UK raves in the mid to late 1990s including Dreamscape, Helter Skelter, Fantazia, and on the dance music compilation Dancemania Speed sub-series.
-He is also well known for being the former MC for DJ Carl Cox.
+He is also known for being the MC for DJ Carl Cox, over several years from the early 1990s.
+Magika has presented on MTV Dance, hosted radio shows, and in 2022 started a martial arts academy in Stirchley, Birmingham.